UCL/STIR/examples/src/README.txt

 demo4.cxx
 	A modified demo3.cxx that computes the objective function value of the image generated from demo3.cxx.
 	  It illustrates
-	- Basic concepts of creating an objective function object
+		- how to initialise and setup an objective function object
+		- how to compute the objective function (log-likelihood) value of an image
+	    - how to compute the objective function (log-likelihood) gradient
+	    - how a basic iterative optimisation works (or may not, if parameters are altered)

 CMakeLists.txt
 	A CMake file to say which files to build.